 She also was just named the editor-in-chief of the school newspaper as a sophomore.
 Thought she had felt terrified to try, she decided she had nothing to lose.
 You can’t get what you want if you don’t at least ask.

-This 14 year old has something most of us don’t get until we’re much older, if at all.
-This 14 year old girl has learned to swim against the current of her anxieties to pursue her goals.
+This 14-year-old has something most of us don’t get until we’re much older, if at all.
+This 14-year-old girl has learned to swim against the current of her anxieties to pursue her goals.
 She wanted more school involvement, experience editing, a chance to make some friends, and a way to get in shape.
 All of these things scared her, but she went after them anyhow.
 It has not been easy at all; she says she is just starting to feel the reward for several months of going outside her comfort zone.
-She has come to understand what it means to work hard for a goal even though the payoff takes awhile to realize.
+She has come to understand what it means to work hard for a goal even though the payoff takes time to realize.
 She is learning lessons that will bear fruit for the rest of her life.

 How does this story help you help your teen?
 Hopefully your child can realize that even though risking failure and facing fears is overwhelmingly scary, it can be done and it can be rewarding.
 So, for those of you facing tough situations, hang in there because the payoff is somewhere around the corner.